-The bill grants the Director of Commerce authority to investigate, upon a complaint or on the Director's initiative, any alleged violation of or failure by a VSP to comply with the following provisions of the bill: the requirements to operate with proper authorization, file required authorization amendments, or provide certain notices and emergency announcements; the prohibition of the bill against subscriber group race and income discrimination; the requirements regarding PEG channels; and the service commitment applicable to telecommunications facilities-based VSPs.
+The bill grants the Director of Commerce authority to investigate, upon a complaint or on the Director's initiative, any alleged violation of or failure by a VSP to comply with the following provisions of the bill: the requirements to operate with proper authorization, file required authorization amendments, assist municipalities and townships in addressing consumer complaints, meet customer service standards, and provide certain notices and emergency announcements; the prohibition of the bill against subscriber group race and income discrimination; the requirements regarding PEG channels; and the service commitment applicable to telecommunications facilities-based VSPs.
 However, the bill states that the Director has no authority to regulate video service, including, but not limited to, the rates, terms, or conditions of that service.